The Vermont Statutes Online

 (B) a requirement for adequate replacement air ducted directly to the combustion area of wood and pellet stoves and fireplaces.

 (4)(A) As the Model Energy Code is primarily a performance-based code, the Department of Public Service shall develop and disseminate criteria that builders may use in lieu of any computer software, calculations and trade-off worksheets, or systems analysis to comply with the Code.
-An example package which complies with the Code shall be included in the rules and updated as appropriate.
+An example package that complies with the Code shall be included in the rules and updated as appropriate.

 (5) A home energy rating conducted at the time of construction by a Vermont-accredited home energy rating organization shall be an acceptable means of demonstrating compliance if the rating indicates energy performance equivalent to the RBES.